MP Estate Planning UK

 FeatureDescriptionBenefit

-Asset ManagementAssets are managed according to the settlor’s wishes as outlined in the will.Ensures that assets are used for the benefit of the beneficiaries.
+Asset ManagementAssets are managed by trustees according to the terms set out in the will.Ensures that assets are used for the benefit of the beneficiaries as the settlor intended.

-Beneficiary ProtectionProtects the assets from being misused by beneficiaries.Safeguards the inheritance for future generations.
+Beneficiary ProtectionProtects the inheritance from being lost to divorce, remarriage, or mismanagement.Safeguards the inheritance for future generations.

 By understanding the different types of trusts available, settlors can make informed decisions that align with their estate planning goals.
-Whether it’s a revocable, irrevocable, or testamentary trust, each has its unique advantages and can play a crucial role in protecting and distributing assets according to the settlor’s wishes.
+Whether it’s a discretionary lifetime trust for asset protection and IHT planning, or a will trust to protect children’s inheritance, each type has its unique advantages.
+A specialist in inheritance tax planning can help you determine which structure is right for your family.

 How to Choose a Trust Settlor